Skip to content

 Level 4: specific knife or blade identified as the source.
 This requires either a wound that matches the specific blade's unique defects (a nick in the edge, a notched spine) or confirmatory trace-evidence linkage (metal particles, lubricant).
 Without these additional features, Level 4 inference is beyond what the wound alone can support.

-Krishan Kumar Malik v.
-State of Haryana (Supreme Court of India, 2011) considered the weight of expert wound-to-weapon matching evidence in a stabbing case.
-The court accepted wound-geometry evidence as probative circumstantial evidence but noted that weapon identification from wounds alone, without recovery of the weapon, is a probabilistic inference rather than a direct identification.
+Indian courts have accepted wound-geometry evidence as probative circumstantial evidence while noting that weapon identification from wounds alone, without recovery of the weapon, is a probabilistic inference rather than a direct identification.

-In UK Crown Court, the post-Henderson (2010) standard requires expert witnesses offering weapon-inference opinions to distinguish which inferences rest on established forensic science with published validation data and which rest on individual clinical experience and professional judgment.
+In UK Crown Court, the post-2010 standard for expert witnesses requires distinguishing inferences that rest on established forensic science with published validation data from those resting on individual clinical experience and professional judgment.
 SWGMAT guidelines in the US (now superseded by the OSAC program) provide the published framework for sharp-force injury weapon-inference evidence standards.
 The European Association of Forensic Medicine (EAFS) working-group guidance on wound interpretation, published in 2019, adopts a similar level-of-inference framework.

 The forensic pathologist should never testify that a specific recovered knife "matches" a stab wound without trace-evidence corroboration, because the wound is a tissue response to a blade type, not a mould of a specific blade.
 The limitation should be stated affirmatively in the written report and on the stand.